 3. Vertical integration

-Brown bag generic, simple, relatable, startlingly comprehensive, obvious yet integral with inexhaustible depth.
+Brown bag, simple, relatable, startlingly comprehensive, obvious yet integral with inexhaustible depth.

 … representing not static accomplishments, but dynamic living process.

-The primary purpose of “John Dao Productions” is to clarify these fundamentals of theory.
-(The few methods I present are largely chosen to illustrate theory.)
-Future essays will include more detail on the topics of “internal path”, “centering” and “vertical integration”.
-With a little resulting familiarity you’ll find that the “3 generic fundamentals” are broadly utilitarian across varying terrain, yet fit on a matchbook cover.
+The primary purpose of “John Dao Productions” is to clarify fundamentals of theory.
+(The few methods I present are chosen in order to illustrate theory.)
+With a little resulting familiarity you’ll find that these few “generic fundamentals” are broadly utilitarian across varying terrain, yet fit on a matchbook cover.

 I have modest hope, tempered by realism, that this will make some small contribution toward the cause of establishing relatable common ground sans dogma among widely differing paths.
 Maybe just even among a few friends. 🙂